sunyinqi0508/AQuery2/README.md

 # AQuery++ Database
 ## Introduction

-AQuery++ Database is a cross-platform, In-Memory Column-Store Database that incorporates compiled query execution.
+AQuery++ Database is a cross-platform, In-Memory Column-Store Database that incorporates compiled query execution. (**Note**: If you encounter any problems, feel free to contact me via ys3540@nyu.edu)

 ## Docker (Recommended):
    - See installation instructions from [docker.com](https://www.docker.com).
 Run **docker desktop** to start docker engine.